hperala/kontuwikibot/README.md

 Eräitä `replace`-skriptin parametreja:
 - `-file`         Work on all pages given in a local text file.
 Will read any [[wiki link]] and use these articles.
 Argument can also be given as "-file:filename".
+- `-page`        Only edit a specific page.
+Argument can also be given as "-page:pagetitle".
+You can give this parameter multiple times to edit multiple pages.
 - `-always`       Don't prompt you for each replacement.
 - `-summary:XYZ`  Set the summary message text, bypassing the default edit summaries.
 - `-simulate`     Disables writing to the server.